 - A. Total return on Fund assets shall consistently rank in the top half of the investment consultant's Public Total Funds Universe, and shall meet or exceed the return of the PSRSSTL Policy Index.
 "Total return", as used herein, includes income less expenses plus realized and unrealized gains and losses in the PSRSSTL assets.
 (See Appendix I for an explanation of the Policy Index.) - B. Appendix III to these guidelines provides specific guidance regarding individual Manager assignments or classifications, benchmarks, and guideline exceptions.
 Appendix III, combined with the applicable sections of these guidelines and the PSRSSTL Rule XIV, provide a complete statement of investment objectives, rules and guidelines for each investment Manager, exclusive of rules or guidelines directly incorporated into contracts or other similar agreements. - C. Total Fund risk exposure and risk adjusted returns will be regularly evaluated and compared to the investment consultant's Public Total Funds Universe.
 Total Fund risk exposure is expected to be midrange (25th to 75th percentile) relative to the investment consultant's universe of public total funds.
 Risk-adjusted returns are expected to rank consistently in the top half of the investment consultant's Public Total Funds Universe over time.
-(See Appendix I for an explanation of risk adjusted returns.) - D. Equity Managers - 1.
-Total return for domestic equity specialist Managers shall meet or exceed the Standard & Poor's 500 stock index or an appropriate index based on the Manager's style and consistently rank in the top half of the investment consultant's appropriate Domestic Equity Specialist Fund Universe. - 2.
+(See Appendix I for an explanation of risk adjusted returns.)

+D. Equity Managers

+- 1. Total return for domestic equity specialist Managers shall meet or exceed the Standard & Poor's 500 stock index or an appropriate index based on the Manager's style and consistently rank in the top half of the investment consultant's appropriate Domestic Equity Specialist Fund Universe. - 2.
 Total return for international equity specialist Managers shall meet or exceed the Morgan Stanley EAFE (Europe, Australia and Far East) International Index and consistently rank in the top half of the investment consultant's universe of Developed International Equity Specialist managers.
 Emerging international equity Managers shall meet or exceed the Morgan Stanley Emerging Markets Free Index and rank in the top half of the investment consultant's Emerging International Equity Funds Universe.

-- E. Fixed-Income Managers - 1.
-Total return for domestic fixed-income Managers shall consistently meet or exceed the Lehman Brothers Aggregate Bond Index or an appropriate index based on the Manager's style, and consistently rank in the top half of the investment consultant's appropriate domestic Fixed Income Specialist Fund Universe. - 2.
-Total return for global fixed income Managers shall meet or exceed the Citigroup World Government Bond Index or an appropriate index based on the Manager's style and consistently rank in the top half of the investment consultant's universe of Global Fixed Income Specialist managers. - F. Real Estate Managers
+E. Fixed-Income Managers

+- 1. Total return for domestic fixed-income Managers shall consistently meet or exceed the Lehman Brothers Aggregate Bond Index or an appropriate index based on the Manager's style, and consistently rank in the top half of the investment consultant's appropriate domestic Fixed Income Specialist Fund Universe. - Total return for global fixed income Managers shall meet or exceed the Citigroup World Government Bond Index or an appropriate index based on the Manager's style and consistently rank in the top half of the investment consultant's universe of Global Fixed Income Specialist managers.

+F. Real Estate Managers

-The performance objectives for each Manager, over a three-year to five-year period, are to outperform the consumer price index (CPI) plus 4% after fees using a time-weighted rate of return calculation.
-The CPI-All Urban Inflation Index should be used.
-In addition, the Managers shall be compared to the Frank-Russell NCREIF Property Index or appropriate index based on the Manager's strategy and to the investment consultant's real estate fund universe.
+The performance objectives for each Manager, over a three-year to five-year period, are to outperform the Frank-Russell NCREIF Property Index or appropriate index based on the Manager's strategy and to rank in the top half of the investment consultant's real estate fund universe.

-- G. Private Capital Market Investments and Absolute Return Strategies as defined in Rule XIV - 1.
+- G. Private Capital Market Investments, Market Neutral and certain hedge funds as defined in Rule XIV - 1.
 Achieve a market rate of return commensurate with the perceived risk for each investment undertaken. - 2.
 Investment returns will be compared to the return on similar investments that originated during the same period. - H. Normally results will be evaluated over a three-year to five-year time horizon, but shorter-term results will be reviewed regularly and earlier action taken if the Board of Trustees, in its sole discretion, determines such action to be in the best interest of the Fund.